Worth More Than You Think

 Use a contents calculator

-Start with the major furniture in each room - bed frames, sofas, dining tables, whiteware.
+Start with the big furniture in each room: bed frames, sofas, dining tables, whiteware.
 Then add electronics (laptops, phones, TVs), valuables (jewellery, watches), clothing, linen, kitchenware, tools, and garden equipment.
-Do not forget the garage, shed, and storage areas.
-The collective replacement value of smaller items is often substantial.
+The garage, the shed, the storage cupboard under the stairs.
+Do not skip those.
+Smaller items add up to a surprisingly large number when you put them all together.

 Replacement value vs indemnity